mcleeder/dictionary-mirror/README.md

 ## Why

 - I wanted to try using AWS Lambda
-- I used similar scraping methods but never made note of how the code worked.
-This was my attempt at doing something similar for myself.
+- I used similar scraping methods in a previous role.
+This was my attempt at writing something similar for myself.

 ## Results